markstringer-dti/markstringer-dti.github.io/dti.md

 E.g.
 You're saying this because you're racist.
-You're saying this because you're sexist.
+You're saying this because you're sexist (this one has happened to me in real life).
 You're just saying this because you're old and you don't have the balls to take on a challenge any more.
-You're just saying this because you're young and inexperience.
+You're just saying this because you're young and inexperienced.
 If you're not up to the job, just say, I'm sure I can find somebody else who is.
 If you're saying this, I'm wondering if you're competent.
 That's exactly what a conman who's taking all my money would say.